TimBest/travel-blog/_posts/_drafts/2022-06-28-serengeti-animals-place.md

 - Many animals, especially giraffes, are gay.
 Giraffes are more often gay than straight.
 Plenty of animal species do not really make a serious distinction.
 - Impalas keep harems of 20-50 females, for one male mating with them.
 The males fight over the harem, frequently losing the right to the harem.
 They rotate through a new male every several months.
 - Leopards are almost exclusively solitary creatures.
 Male leopards have darker and larger spots.
 Females are also smaller.
 - You find a leopard by their tale hanging down from a tree branch at midday.
 Almost all big cats are nocturnal - so they sleep during the day.
+Leopards were Honest's favorite animal, so he was particularly good at finding them!
+We saw at least one every single day!
 - Hippos take the same trail every night to their favorite grass-eating spot - sometimes traveling 3-5 kilometers.
 These trails look like hiking trails!
 - Elderly elephants and problematic males are essentially kicked out of the family and end up wandering around solo.
 - The Serengeti was down to two female Black Rhinos.
 A male from Ngorongoro Crater smelled one of them in heat from 20+ kilometers away and migrated to mate with them.
 This was in the mid-1990s and now there are 30+ rhinos in Serengeti (also due to other breeding interventions curated by humans).
 - The Nile Crocodile is in the Serengeti, as the rivers there are connected to the Nile through Lake Victoria.
 When the crocodile gets hot, it leaves its mouth open to cool down - as the water evaporates from it.
 We saw one sitting perfectly still with a big open jaw!
+- Lions hunt at night mainly.
+During the day they tend to sleep, just like house cats.
+We saw them everywhere - almost exclusively sleeping or chilling.
+It was a bit zany to see these large predators just hanging out, sleeping or playing or cleaning themselves, just like a house cat!